Tushar-3/Web_Scrapping/README.md

 # Web_Scrapping
-Web Scrapping is an Python Script which is used to Scrap Data from any Web Page and save those data in a CSV File.
+Web Scrapping is a Python Script which is used to Scrap Data from any Web Page and save those data in a CSV File.

 ## Dependencies
 - requests